Rebilly/rebilly-js-sdk/docs/reference/rebilly-api.md

 ### Status (API)
 `:::js api.status`

 Get the current status of the Rebilly API.
+This feature can be used to confirm whether the API is functioning normally or not.

 !!! tip
     You can poll this endpoint on interval to check the status of the API.